chainlancer/concordia-protocol/README.md

 The smart contract compares the work agreement checksum (c) with the hashed work package (H(w_p)).
 If the two values match, the key is accepted, and the agreement is marked as "paid."

-Finally, the client can decrypt the encrypted work bundle (W) using the decryption key (k) and their wallet public key (p) to obtain the completed work (w).
+The client can decrypt the encrypted work bundle (W) using the decryption key (k) and their wallet public key (p) to obtain the completed work (w).

-This process ensures that both parties are protected, and payment is only released when the work is completed as agreed upon.
-The integration with Chainlink allows Chainlancer to securely and reliably fetch and process off-chain data, further enhancing the platform's functionality and security.
+This process ensures the protection of both parties, with payment released only when the work is completed as agreed upon.
+The integration with Chainlink allows the Lancer protocol to securely and reliably fetch and process off-chain data, further enhancing its functionality and security.

 **or as notation**